gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

   - JAMstack
 ---

-Among the many lauded benefits of using Gatsby (and other client-side frameworks) is security.
-It is encouraging to see a framework not require developers to stress about security, but.
-For those new to Gatsby or web development, this can contribute to a myth that there are no security issues.
+Among the many lauded benefits of using Gatsby (and other static app frameworks) is security.
+It is encouraging to see a framework not require developers to stress about security, but for those new to Gatsby or web development, this can contribute to a myth that there are no security issues.

-Please understand, there are whole classes of security vulnerabilities that are eliminated by using Gatsby for web development.
-But, there are still others that are shared and some that are created.
-You need to make sure you are aware of these possible vulnerabilities and how to remedy them.
+There are indeed whole classes of security vulnerabilities that are eliminated by using Gatsby for web development; but there are still other vulnerabilities that are shared and some that are created.
+As a Gatsby developer, you need to make sure you are aware of these possible vulnerabilities and how to remedy them.

 The article "[Security for Static Websites](https://blog.sqreen.com/static-websites-security/)" covers all these security issues well and includes complete solutions.